Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Nondipole regime

-for our parameters $Z=2$ and $\omega=14$.
-In the opposite case, the oscillation typical size along $z$ axis is larger than the initial electron wave packet size [Fig.~\ref{Fig-5}].} Then, the electron wave packet is relatively compact during the interaction and we use the approximation
+In the opposite case, the oscillation typical size along $z$ axis is larger than the initial electron wave packet size [Fig.~\ref{Fig-5}].
+Then, the electron wave packet is relatively compact during the interaction and we use the approximation

-{ We calculate the numerical solution of Eq.~(\ref{eq:Ehrenfest2}) with either the effective potential of Eq.~(\ref{QC}), or with Eq.~(\ref{ClC}).
-The corresponding calculated oscillation periods are shown in Fig.~\ref{Fig-9} as blue and magenta lines.
+We calculate the numerical solution of Eq.~(\ref{eq:Ehrenfest2}) with either the effective potential of Eq.~(\ref{QC}), or with Eq.~(\ref{ClC}) and derive the corresponding oscillation periods, see blue and magenta lines in Fig.~\ref{Fig-9}.

-To obtain the scaling for the slow oscillation parameters, we apply an analytical analysis, seeking} for an analytical approximate solution for the coordinate expectation values, representing it as slow and fast motions:
+To obtain the scaling for the slow oscillation parameters, we apply an analytical analysis, seeking for an analytical approximate solution for the coordinate expectation values, representing it as slow and fast motions:

 where fast motion $\xi(t), \zeta(t)$ is characterized by the time scale of the laser period $T_0$.
 We insert the ansatz Eq.~(\ref{XZ}) into Eq.~(\ref{eq:Ehrenfest2}), and average over the fast oscillations.
 We assume that the laser field dominates the Coulomb one $E_0\gg E_a$, with the atomic field $E_a=Z/a_s^2$ then the fast oscillations are described only by the laser field